AmericanEast: Plot

-Production
+Background

 In March 2003, writer-director Hesham Issawi and actor-writer Sayed Badreya, both Egyptian-born and living in Los Angeles, met with actor Tony Shalhoub, then in his second season of Monk.
 The two young filmmakers wanted the veteran actor to commit to a short film idea they wished to shoot.
-A few years previous, Badreya had met Shalhoub in a Cuban restaurant in L.A. by walking up to him and introducing himself and managing to leave the chance encounter with Shalhoub’s phone number in hand.
-Against all odds, and much to his credit, Shalhoub agreed to consider working with the two young men.
+A few years previous, Badreya had met Shalhoub in a Cuban restaurant in Los Angeles by walking up to him and introducing himself and managing to leave the chance encounter with Shalhoub's phone number in hand.
+Shalhoub agreed to consider working with the two young men.

-The concept for the short film, written by Issawi and writer Dick Grunert, was, in fact, very close to Sayed Badreya's real-life conundrum as an Arab-American actor struggling to find roles in the U.S. – he was always cast as a terrorist.
+The concept for the short film, written by Issawi and writer Dick Grunert, was very close to Sayed Badreya's real-life conundrum as an Arab-American actor struggling to find roles in the U.S. – he was always cast as a terrorist.
 Shalhoub responded strongly to the idea, seeing both its poignant and comedic possibilities—and so began the production of the short film T for Terrorist, which the three filmed in March 2003 with Tony Shalhoub performing, Sayed Badreya starring and producing, and Hesham Issawi directing and producing.